J Awards: Double J Australian Artist of the Year

 In 2014, a new award for Double J Australian Artist of the Year was introduced.
 It was awarded by Double J, Triple J's sister station, to the artist that the station had seen as the greatest contributor to either recorded music, live performances or Australian music culture, or a combination of the three, during the course of the year.

 This award celebrates artists who have released or produced an album that has resonated with Double J as an impressive musical work of art; have pulled off significant live performances, events or tours; or made a valued contribution through their music to Australian arts and culture.

 You Done Good Award

 In 2019, a fifth award for You Done Good Award was added to the schedule.
 The award goes to an Australian who has "made an impact on the industry through outstanding achievement, social change or altruistic endeavours."
+It has not been awarded since 2022.